Frequently Asked Questions About Ecotherapy & How It Works

 Outdoor Nature Therapy Sessions?
 Huh?

-At Elemental Counseling, we may meet at an outdoor location and walk/explore, work in a garden, or find a spot to sit and talk.
+At Elemental Counseling, we can meet indoors at my office.
+We can also meet at an outdoor location in Freeport and walk/explore, or find a spot to sit and talk.
 We have also been known to splash in puddles, skip down hills, create art out of natural objects, leave messages in the sand, sculpt snow, and lie on warm boulders in the sun.
 (Yep, it can be really fun and healing, all at the same time!)
-We commonly meet at beautiful public access trails in the Freeport and Brunswick areas.
-If you have a favorite outdoor spot in the area, I am open to exploring meeting there.
 What we do and where we are will depend on your goals for therapy, your comfort and desire to engage with outdoor work, and the appropriateness of different environments for your particular needs and situation.
-Typically, I preferred to meet indoors at least once to review things like confidentiality, safety, and logistics of outdoor work.
-As that is currently not a viable option, we will have a phone conversation before our first meeting to cover these issues.
-We are incredibly lucky to live in a part of the country with extensive lands preserved for public use, and we acknowledge that, well before our towns existed, the Wabanaki lived on and cared for these lands.
+We are incredibly lucky to live in a part of the country with extensive lands with public access, and we acknowledge that, well before our towns existed, the Wabanaki lived on and cared for these lands.

 What if I Don’t Want to Go Outdoors?

 No problem!
-We can meet via telehealth.
-When the health concerns related to Covid-19 ease, we can meet again inside our temperature regulated, tick free, and comfortable indoor office located a few miles from downtown Freeport.
+We can meet via telehealth or, if you are fully vaccinated, at my office with masks on.
 If you are interested in ecotherapy, we can work with nature in all sorts of ways, even while indoors.

 What If I Think I Might be Interested in Going Outdoors, but I Don’t Feel Fit Enough or Adventurous Enough?

 Don’t worry!
-Our work together is not an exercise routine or a wilderness expedition.
+Our work together is not an exercise routine or a wilderness expedition and does not require fancy gear .
 We are focused on your therapeutic needs.
-Increased heart rates and fancy gear are absolutely not part of our work.
-Sometimes sitting in a sunny spot by the water or with your back against a solid tree is what you need, and we can do that.
-We can stroll, we can walk briskly, we can run, but we never run longer than 100 yards because I won’t be able to keep up!
+We can sit, we can stroll, we can walk briskly, we can wander.
 Regardless of your comfort level outdoors, if you are interested in being out, we will work together to figure out where and how that feels right for you.
 Once we are outdoors, we will be observing and listening deeply for what you need in that moment, so a change in activity or location is always possible during session.

 What If It’s Raining/Sleeting/Snowing/Hailing/-30 Wind Chill/Dark for Half the Day?

 If you’re asking this question, it’s clearly not your first day in Maine!
-There are plenty of days in our state that just aren’t practical to be outdoors, and we can meet via telehealth at antyime.
+There are plenty of days in our state that just aren’t practical to be outdoors, and we can meet in my office or via telehealth at anytime.
 Note that inclement weather is not always a reason to meet indoors.
-As long as the conditions are safe, there is often something to be learned from experiencing rain, wind, snow, or darkness with intention and curiosity.
+As long as the conditions are safe and you have the clothing necessary to keep you warm, there is often something to be learned from experiencing rain, wind, snow, or darkness with intention and curiosity.
 Meeting outdoors is an option year round, but it is never a requirement.

 What About Confidentiality if We’re Outside for Nature Therapy?